Den4ick240/ftd_lua_sdk/README.md

 - build.py script for separating your lua code in several files
 - I.lua file that contains all From the Depths interface functions with documentation.
 Can be used for with some IDE (I use neovim) for autocompletion and displaying documentation.
+- Mathf.lua stubs for Mathf functions from c# Unity.

 ## build.py